alexarje/sensing/book/intro.md

 ## Tools

 We will explore various tools throughout the semester.
-You will not learn any of these in detail, but you will see how they work and get an understanding of what they can be used for.
+You will not learn any of these in detail, but you will see how they work and understand their applications.
 These tools are designed to provide a broad overview of the possibilities in music technology and sound analysis:

 - **[Sonic Visualiser](https://www.sonicvisualiser.org/)**: A powerful application for viewing and analyzing the contents of audio files.
 It allows you to visualize waveforms, spectrograms, and other audio features, making it a valuable tool for music analysis and research.